Arizona State Route 303

 Arizona State Route 303 (SR 303) or Loop 303, also known as the Bob Stump Memorial Parkway (formerly the Estrella Freeway), is a freeway that serves the west part of the Phoenix metropolitan area.
-The freeway, originally a two-lane rural highway, was maintained by Maricopa County until 2004 when the Arizona Department of Transportation again took control of upgrading the interim road to a freeway.
+The freeway, originally a two-lane rural highway, was maintained by Maricopa County until 2004 after approved sales tax when the Arizona Department of Transportation again took control of upgrading the interim road to a freeway.

 Route description

 Loop 303 currently begins at Van Buren Street, one mile south of I-10 in Goodyear.
 It becomes a six-lane freeway with a stack interchange at I-10.
 South of Van Buren Street it continues as Cotton Lane but without a route number.
 The freeway heads north under McDowell and Thomas Roads, then over an interchange with Indian School Road.
 It then proceeds through a farmland terrain and passes by the Wildlife World Zoo near the Northern Parkway trumpet interchange.
 After passing Northern Parkway, the freeway continues for a few miles before entering a residential community at Greenway Road and turning northeast.
-It passes above Grand Avenue (US 60) and a BNSF railraod line at a parclo interchange.
+It passes above Grand Avenue (US 60) and a BNSF railroad line at a parclo interchange.
 The freeway turns eastward north of Sun City West before turning north again at the Happy Valley Parkway interchange.
 It turns east again south of Lake Pleasant at the Agua Fria River.
 Following the Lake Pleasant Parkway interchange, the freeway condenses down to four lanes and passes through planned arterial interchanges.
 The freeway comes to an end at a temporary at-grade interchange (eventually to be a freeway-to-freeway interchange) with I-17 near Skunk Creek.
 East of this interchange, Loop 303 becomes Sonoran Desert Drive.
 The southern portion between US 60 to I-10 is used to bypass Grand Avenue, and the whole route is used to bypass the Phoenix Metropolitan Area.